openstack/openstack-manuals/doc/install-guide/source/ceilometer-nova.rst

 sends this information to users in a manner as close to real-time as possible.

-Notifications in real-time allow administrars to observe and resolve emergencies when the cloud environment experiences errors or faults.
+Notifications in real-time allow administrators to observe and resolve emergencies when the cloud environment experiences errors or faults.

 Administrators can also restrict notification delivery to certain